imarquart/TOM-GamesOnNetworks/README.md

 Network theory is a huge subject in itself, spanning multiple fields and numerous applications.
 I will link where I can, but I have to assume some knowledge about networks.

+The application of these models to organizational design, for example, seems valuable to me.
+It's clear that the structure of interdependence is crucial for OD.
+Strategic situations, those where incentives and preference diverge, have perhaps received less attention in our canonical models.
+For that reason, game theory and networks may be a worthwhile approach to think of some problems in the field.

 ## Implicit networks in the past literature

 The analysis of networks as structural objects of interest is relatively new in Game Theory.